LitoMore/raycast-cross-extension-conventions/README.md

 ## Maintenance

 When you make breaking changes, keep an eye out for other projects using your API.

-You search for your extension handle `your-author-name/your-extension-name` from the [raycast/extension](https://github.com/raycast/extensions) to find that extension using your extension.
+You can search for your extension handle `your-author-name/your-extension-name` from the [raycast/extension](https://github.com/raycast/extensions) to find that extension using your extension.

 ## Badges